CreamFirst/cream-bot-messenger/tansea.md

-Q: Is there a beach nearby?
+Q: “Is there parking?”

+A: “Yes — there’s a driveway directly outside Tansea with space for 2–3 cars.

+Anything else I can help with?”

+Q: “What’s nearby?”

-A: Yes — Mouthwell Beach and Harbour Beach are both close by.
-They’re easy walks and great for a swim.
+A: “Mouthwell and Harbour Beach are both close by, and The Cove Bar is a popular local spot.
+You can see more nearby ideas here: https://tanseahopecove.co.uk/surrounding-area.

-Q: Can I see nearby things to do?

-A: We’ve got a handy surrounding area guide on our website if you’d like the link.
+Anything else I can help with?”

-Q: Is it free next weekend?
+Q: “Is it free next weekend?”

-A: (Use strict routing rule — availability page only)
+A: (Use routing rule — link only)